jm1021/leuck_reunion/food.md

 ### Thursday Breakfast

 ### Thursday Lunch
 > Make lunch at dinning room.
 Pack and Go.
 Leave no mess please.
-There will likely be some down time and snacks wanted while boating.
+There will likely be some down time and extra snacks will be wanted while boating.

 ### Thursday Dinner